 Colouring pictures can be great for bible class but be sure not to “overuse” them.
-Not many children (or adults) want to colour pictures week after week.
+Not many children (or adults) want to colour pictures with crayons week after week.
 Here are a number of ways you can use a simple colouring picture in different and interesting ways.

 - Change the Size: When copying the picture on the photocopy machine enlarge or shrink it for a change.